 Dogs don’t like to be alone for long periods of time.
 They will easily become lonely, distressed and bored if they are left alone for too long.

-In the wild, dogs live in family groups called packs.
-For pet dogs, their human family become their pack.
 This is why it is so important for your dog to be with you and your family as often as possible, not left alone shut outdoors, locked in the garage or in the basement.

 Dogs should have opportunities to experience new environments, meet new people and play with other dogs.
 Take your dog to visit other family members, friends, and local people of all shapes and sizes.
 This will help your dog feel comfortable and not scared with different people other than their pack.
 Off-leash parks are great places for your family to socialize your dog with other dogs.
 Check out your city council’s website for a listing of off-leash parks in your area.